Skip to main content

 Step 1: Outline business goals

-Outline your specific business objectives and goals, and explain how cloud computing will help you achieve them more effectively.
+Outline your specific business objectives and goals, and explain how cloud computing tools will help you achieve them more effectively.
 It can include starting new business functions, attaining growth, consolidating data centre facilities, or any other goal that is expected to be helped by the cloud.
 Furthermore, specify how the outlined objectives can further be used to assess the performance of the cloud.

 Step 2: Assess the current infrastructure